 No, all students admitted into the Traditional and Accelerated BSN programs are done so on a full-time status.

 The Freshman Early-Entry program provides an entry into the baccalaureate nursing program as a college freshman, rather than as a junior.
 Freshman Early-Entry students avoid the competitive selection process for admission into the Traditional BSN program following the completion of the pre-nursing curriculum.
-This program is offered only at Millsaps College, Tougaloo College and the University of Mississippi.
+This program is offered only at Millsaps College, Mississippi State University, Tougaloo College and the University of Mississippi.

 In the Metro-Jackson area, the average starting salary is around $21.00 per hour (about $41K annually), excluding shift differentials, weekends and holidays.